 The programme structure supports the smooth implementation of the curriculum and helps students to reach the defined learning outcomes.
 It consists of courses and assigns credits per course based on the necessary student workload.
+Practical components are designed and integrated in such a way that credits can be acquired.
+The course descriptions provide detailed information on intended learning outcomes and other information.
+In addition Rector's and Faculty regulations give descriptions on programme elements.
+However, the panel recommends substantiating the relevant exams and test formats in the syllabi of each course.

-However, by now the MBKM type of possible internship has not been integrated into the curriculum in a convincing way.
+Also, the panel has the view that the MBKM type of possible internships has not been integrated into the curriculum in a convincing way.

-The panel members have taken into account the modified curriculum as well as the Academic Guidelines on the programme modifications that the BCS presented as part of its comments on the report at hand.
-Although the panel appreciates the programme management's reaction to also imply the MBKM internship into the curriculum and the Academic Guidelines several aspects are still not clarified such as: Can the programme structure stay unchanged despite the possibility that even core courses can be omitted in favour of the long internship?
+The panel members have taken into account the modified curriculum as well as the Academic Guidelines on the programme modifications as part of its comments on the report at hand.
+Although the panel appreciates the programme management's reaction to also imply the MBKM internship into the curriculum and the Academic Guidelines several aspects are still not clarified such as: Can the programme structure stay unchanged despite the possibility that even core courses can be replaced by the long internship?
 Will for each student opting for an internship the learning outcomes of the replaced courses be ensured?
-Those questions must be clarified by the BCS before accepting a modified curriculum.
+Does a compulsory course such as Public Sector Human Resources Management have the corresponding learning outcomes as an internship in private organisations and therefore, it could be replaced?
+Those questions must be clarified by the Public Administration programme before accepting a modified curriculum.
 Therefore, the panel recommends the following condition: